amybabay/fabric-labs/assignments/Lab01_Sockets/README.md

         	git clone https://github.com/amybabay/fabric-labs.git
 ```

-   - Run the Tutorial Notebooks
+   - Run the lab notebooks
     	- In the left-hand column of JupyterHub, navigate to the Lab01_Sockets lab
     	- Open and execute the CreateSlice.ipynb notebook
         - Then open and execute the SocketLab.ipynb, filling out your Lab1.docx worksheet as you go.